shawn1m/overture/README.md

           }
         }
         ```
-+ DohEnabled(Experimental): Enable DNS over HTTP server using `DebugHTTPAddress` above with url path `/dns-query`.
-DNS over HTTPS server can be easily achieved helping by other web server software like caddy or nginx.
++ dohEnabled(Experimental): Enable DNS over HTTP server using `DebugHTTPAddress` above with url path `/dns-query`.
+DNS over HTTPS server can be easily achieved helping by another web server software like caddy or nginx.
-+ DNS: You can specify multiple DNS upstream servers here.
++ primaryDNS/alternativeDNS:
-    + Name: This field is only used for logging.
+    + name: This field is only used for logging.
-    + Address: Same as BindAddress.
+    + address: Same rule as BindAddress.
-    + Protocol: `tcp`, `udp`, `tcp-tls` or `https`
+    + protocol: `tcp`, `udp`, `tcp-tls` or `https`
         + `tcp-tls`: Address format is "servername:port@serverAddress", try one.one.one.one:853 or one.one.one.one:853@1.1.1.1
         + `https`: Just try https://cloudflare-dns.com/dns-query
         +  Check [DNS Privacy Public Resolvers](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Public+Resolvers) for more public `tcp-tls`, `https` resolvers.
-    + SOCKS5Address: Forward dns query to this SOCKS5 proxy, `“”` to disable.
+    + socks5Address: Forward dns query to this SOCKS5 proxy, `“”` to disable.
-    + EDNSClientSubnet: Used to improve DNS accuracy.
+    + ednsClientSubnet: Use this to improve DNS accuracy for many reasons.
 Please check [RFC7871](https://tools.ietf.org/html/rfc7871) for
     details.
-        + Policy
+        + policy
-            + `auto`: If client IP is not in the reserved IP network, use client IP.
-Otherwise, use external IP.
+            + `auto`: If the client IP is not in the reserved IP network, use the client IP.
+Otherwise, use the external IP.
-            + `manual`: Use external IP if this field is not empty, otherwise use client IP if it is not reserved IP.
+            + `manual`: Use the external IP if this field is not empty, otherwise use the client IP if it is not one of the reserved IPs.
             + `disable`: Disable this feature.
-        + ExternalIP: If this field is empty, ECS will be disabled when the inbound IP is not an external IP.
+        + externalIP: If this field is empty, ECS will be disabled when the inbound IP is not an external IP.
-        + NoCookie: Disable cookie.
+        + noCookie: Disable cookie.
-+ OnlyPrimaryDNS: Disable dispatcher feature, use primary DNS only.
++ onlyPrimaryDNS: Disable dispatcher feature, use primary DNS only.
-+ IPv6UseAlternativeDNS: Redirect IPv6 DNS queries to alternative DNS servers.
++ ipv6UseAlternativeDNS: For to redirect IPv6 DNS queries to alternative DNS servers.
-+ AlternativeDNSConcurrent: Query the PrimaryDNS and AlternativeDNS at the same time
++ alternativeDNSConcurrent: Query the primaryDNS and alternativeDNS at the same time.
-+ WhenPrimaryDNSAnswerNoneUse: If the response of PrimaryDNS exists and there is no `ANSWER SECTION` in it, the final DNS should be defined.
++ whenPrimaryDNSAnswerNoneUse: If the response of PrimaryDNS exists and there is no `ANSWER SECTION` in it, the final chosen DNS upstream should be defined here.
 (There is no `AAAA` record for most domains right now)
-+ File: Absolute path like `/path/to/file` is allowed.
++ *File: Absolute path like `/path/to/file` is allowed.
 For Windows users, please use properly escaped path like
   `C:\\path\\to\\file.txt` in the configuration.
-+ DomainFile.Matcher: Matching policy and implementation, including "full-list", "full-map", "regex-list", "mix-list", "suffix-tree" and "final".
++ domainFile.Matcher: Matching policy and implementation, including "full-list", "full-map", "regex-list", "mix-list", "suffix-tree" and "final".
 Default value is "full-map".
-+ HostsFile.Finder: Finder policy and implementation, including "full-map", "regex-list".
++ hostsFile.Finder: Finder policy and implementation, including "full-map", "regex-list".
 Default value is "full-map".
-+ DomainTTLFile: Regex match only for now;
++ domainTTLFile: Regex match only for now;
-+ MinimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
++ minimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
-+ CacheSize: The number of query record to cache, use `0` to disable.
++ cacheSize: The number of query record to cache, use `0` to disable.
-+ RejectQType: Reject inbound query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.
++ rejectQType: Reject query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.

 #### Domain file example (full match)